I Just Wanted to Fly Solo: A Night at the Sugar Ray Festival

 “No,” he says.
 “It’s hard to be in a band.
 But I know I’d kill it if I was.”

 “It’s hard to be in a great band,” I say.
 “But it’s not actually hard to be in a band.
-And real talent gets out somehow.
-The music industry is tough for sure, and it's changing, like anything, but I sort of think that music is like the current writer's market in that it's possible for good people to get noticed very quickly.”
+And the music industry is tough for sure, and it’s changing, like anything, but I sort of think that music is like the current writer’s market, where good people can get noticed very quickly.”

 “You’re too smart for your own good,” he says.

 I cough on a mouthful of beer.
-“That’s really rude,” I say.
-“Would you ever say that to a guy?"
+“That’s so rude,” I say.
+“Would you ever say that to a guy?”

 “I don’t know,” he mumbles.